mockaroo/mockaroo-enterprise/README.md

 # Setting up Mockaroo Enterprise

-Mockaroo can be installed in your private AWS cloud as a docker image.
+Mockaroo can be installed in your private cloud as a docker image.
 [Contact support for pricing.](https://mockaroo.com/comments/new)

 ## Requirements

 Mockaroo requires the following cloud services:

-* Amazon RDS (Postgres)
 * Amazon S3
-* Amazone SES (optional)

-Mockaroo also requires redis, which can be installed via the redis docker image.
+Mockaroo also requires the following 3rd party software:

+* Redis
+* Postgres
+* An email provider

 ## Docker Image